libriscv/libriscv/docs/SYSCALLS.md

 ## Standard library system calls

-When running a RISC-V program in the emulator, you may see messages about unhandled system calls, or exceptions thrown if you have enabled the `machine.throw_on_unhandled_syscall` option.
+When running a RISC-V program in the emulator, you can see messages about unhandled system calls if you provide a callback function to with `machine.on_unhandled_syscall(...)`.

 These are system calls executed by the C and C++ standard libraries, and some of them are not optional.
 For example, there is no graceful way to shutdown the program without implementing `exit` (93) or `exit_group` (94).